AmulPatil/Case-Studies/Time Series Forecasting/README.md

 This pipeline automates the ingestion of API data into a MySQL database using Apache Airflow, providing a reliable and scalable solution for data management.
 Future enhancements will focus on leveraging this data for predictive analytics and product forecasting.

-This README provides a clear outline of the project setup and future work, helping users understand how to implement and extend the pipeline.